district0x/dao-kits/kits/tcr/README.md

 - TODO

 To test it on a local devchain:
-- Spin it up in a separate tab with `aragon run devchain --reset`
+- Spin it up in a separate tab with `aragon devchain --reset`
 - Deloy a token:
 ```
 cd ../../helpers/test-token-deployer